yangke/cluehunter/docs/source/quick_start.rst

 		                with blanks.
 "N" means direct access, "*" means this is a pointer of the cared data.
 	  -vs VARIABLES [VARIABLES ...], --variables VARIABLES [VARIABLES ...]
-		                Specify the identifier name of the sink variable.
+		                Specify the identifier name of the sink variables.
-		                Example:father->baby.toy
+		                Example:"father->baby.toy"